MillionIntegrals/vel/README.md

 My goal is to establish a Rails-like convention-over-configuration opinionated set of tools streamlining research and development of deep learning models.

+This library is a collection of entirely modular components, which should **just work** together as long as it makes sense.
+Unless the framework is mature it may require writing extra bits of code in some cases.

-I wanted to minimize time to market of new projects, ease experimentation and combine that with experiment management to bring some order to an already noisy data science workflow.
+I wanted to minimize time to market of new projects, ease experimentation and provide bits of experiment management to bring some order to an already noisy data science workflow.

 This repository is still in an early stage of that journey but it will grow